 7. Modular Sectional Sofas

 Transform your space into a classic 1980s living room with vintage furniture and eye-catching accents.
-Modular sectional sofas allowed for flexibility in seating arrangements, a key feature of 1980s living rooms.
+Modular sectional sofas allowed for flexibility in seating arrangements, a key feature of 1980s modular living room layouts.
 Their clean lines and minimalist design made them ideal for large spaces, and their modular nature meant they could be rearranged to suit different needs.
 These sofas, often in neutral tones or leather finishes, made a bold, functional statement.
 Today, modular sectionals offer the same versatility and can anchor a modern living room while paying homage to retro style.

 8. Neon Accents